Mobile app advertising trends come and go, so you need to discern between what’s here to stay and what we’ll laugh at five years from now.

 One solution: Google Shopping can save the day, making your app visible to prospects even if they use ad blockers.

-Another solution is leveraging user-generated content.
+Another solution is leveraging user-generated content to improve mobile app revenue metrics.

 6. User-Generated Content